Sreenidhi17/deno-and-typescript/README.md

 * I would be working on Deno and TypeScript of topics:
 1. Installation

--> which involes the the dowload and installation and also testing them
+-> which involes the the dowload and installation and also testing and updating the version
 2. Set Up the environment
+->
 3. Using the TypeScript
 4. RunTime
 5. Linking to External Code